UPWRD1/SpiritLang/README.md

 ----------------------------

-Spirit's syntax is easy to use, and verbose, whic
+Spirit's syntax is easy to use, and verbose, which makes it easy to read, write, and understand, even for a beginner.
+The syntax is inspired by BASIC, Python, and HTML.
+The popularity of these languages makes Spirit easy to learn.
+.